-Applicants must have successfully completed their studies in human, veterinary or dental medicine and be admitted as doctoral students in the local MD-PhD program of a Swiss university by the time of the scholarship start.
+Applicants must have successfully completed their studies in human, veterinary or dental medicine and be admitted as doctoral students in one of the local MD-PhD programs associated with the national grants program by the time of the grant start.
 They must have been residents of Switzerland for at least 2 years by the submission deadline.
-Complete participation requirements and evaluation criteria are described in the program regulations.
+Complete participation requirements and evaluation criteria are described in the program regulations (revised in October 2022).

-The evaluation, based on the National MD-PhD program regulations, takes place in two phases: the first selection is made by the local MD-PhD Commissions.
-Pre-selected applicants are then evaluated by and invited to an interview with the National Expert Committee which makes a funding recommendation to the program funders.
+The evaluation, based on the National MD-PhD grants program regulations, takes place in two phases: the first selection is made by the local MD-PhD Commissions associated with the national grants program.
+Preselected applicants are then evaluated by and invited to an interview with the National MD-PhD Evaluation Committee which makes a funding recommendation to the program funders.

 Submission of applications

-Applications, written in English using the SAMS application form, must be sent to the local MD-PhD commission of the Medical Faculty at which the applicant is or intends to be matriculated as doctoral student.
-Contact details of the local commissions associated with the National MD-PhD grants program can be found here: Local MD-PhD Commissions.
+Applications, written in English using the SAMS application form, must be sent to the local MD-PhD commission at which the applicant is or intends to be matriculated as doctoral student.
+Contact details of the local commissions associated with the national grants program can be found here: Local MD-PhD Commissions.